YOLO Demystified

 Sagun Raj Lage

-Author of Getting Started with WidgetKit (2021) | Research Assistant at University of Houston-Victoria | iOS Engineer | Full Stack Engineer
+Author of Getting Started with WidgetKit (2021) | Research Associate at UGA Savannah River Ecology Laboratory | iOS Engineer | Full Stack Engineer